-CRO breakdown of Western Machine Works LLC's general lead generation.
-Design analysis and expert conversion insights by Apexure.
+CRO breakdown of Western Machine Works LLC's CNC machining and equipment repair lead generation.
+Design analysis and conversion insights by Apexure.

 What is ConvertScore™?
 ConvertScore™ is Apexure's proprietary landing page performance metric.
 We evaluate every page across four dimensions — Copy & Messaging, Layout & Hierarchy, Trust & Social Proof, and CTA & Conversion Path — to produce a single score out of 100.